Academic Standing Policy

 A student is in "good academic standing" if the student has earned a cumulative (overall) GPA of 2.0 or above.

 - Specific programs or majors may require a GPA substantially above 2.0 to gain admittance, or remain enrolled in that specific program or major.
 See your academic adviser or information on specific program or major for details.

 - Students who receive financial aid must meet Financial Aid Standard of Academic Progress in order to maintain financial aid.
 Financial Aid Standards of Academic Progress include additional criteria.
-Students can see the UC One Stop website or the UC Blue Ash One Stop office for details.
+Students can see the UC Enrollment Services website for details.
 We encourage all students who receive aid to regularly review their current and future financial aid status.

 A student is placed on University of Cincinnati Academic Alert when: